 The aim of this study is to study teachers’ experiences and perceptions of teaching and assessing mathematics.
-The idea to study challenges in teaching and assessing in mathematic arose from the assumption that teaching students struggling in school challenges teachers’ practices and professionalism (Bachmann & Skrove, 2015, s.
+The idea to study challenges in teaching and assessing mathematics arose from the assumption that teaching students struggling in school challenges teachers’ practices and professionalism (Bachmann & Skrove, 2015, s.
 93).
-Previous studies point out that there are challenges associated with how the teacher relates to and reflects on communication and interaction in mathematics (da Ponte & Quaresma, 2016; Esmonde, 2009; Kwon, 2016).
-In addition, teachers have a considerable influence on students’ learning (Svanes & Skagen, 2017), where the interplay between how teachers experience their students and how the teacher develops his practice turns out to influence students' performance, perseverance and processes that deal with students' positioning and identity development (Esmonde, 2009, s.
+Previous studies have indicated challenges associated with how the teacher relates to and reflects on communication and interaction in mathematics (da Ponte & Quaresma, 2016; Esmonde, 2009; Kwon, 2016).
+In addition, teachers have a considerable influence on students’ learning (Svanes & Skagen, 2017), where the interplay between how teachers experience their students and develop their practice influences student performance, perseverance and processes that deal with students' positioning and identity development (Esmonde, 2009, s.
 1012, 1032).

-International studies such as TIMSS and PISA 2020 show that Norwegian students have low goal achievement in mathematics (Goodchild, 2014, s.
+International studies, such as TIMSS and PISA 2020, show that Norwegian students have low goal achievement in mathematics (Goodchild, 2014, s.
 306; Kjærnsli & Jensen, 2016, s.
 30; OECD, 2020).
-Moreover, results from show that many of new students in higher education struggle with some basic knowledge and skills related to simple arithmetic, algebra and problem solving (Nortvedt & Bulien, 2017, s.
+Moreover, their results revealed that several new students in higher education struggle with some basic knowledge and skills related to simple arithmetic, algebra and problem solving (Nortvedt & Bulien, 2017, s.
 4).
-These studies highlight challenges in the teaching profession as teaching in mathematics, that creates multiple demands for higher standards in teaching practice.
-One way of dealing with these demands, can be seen in the implementation of the didactic tradition assessment for learning.
+These studies highlight the challenges in the teaching profession, such as teaching in mathematics, which has created multiple demands for higher standards in teaching practice.
+One method of dealing with these demands includes the implementation of the didactic tradition of assessment for learning.
 This is reflected in the Regulations to the Education Act, which explicitly formulates the teacher's task of focusing on providing formative assessments of and for the student's learning through feedback and classroom communication (Hopfenbeck et al., 2015, s.
 45; Regulations to the Education Act § 3-10, 2006).
-Central for developing for developing mathematical competences students’ needs feedback on the mathematical quality in all phases of the modeling and problem-solving process; from understanding what the assignment is about, solving it, and up to assessing the validity of the students' proposed solution (Nortvedt & Pettersen, 2016, s.
+To develop mathematical competences, students’ need feedback on mathematical quality in all phases of the modelling and problem-solving processes, from understanding what the assignment is about to solving it to assessing the validity of the students' proposed solution (Nortvedt & Pettersen, 2016, s.
 133).
-A recent study shows severe obstacles for developing communication and mathematizing dialogues in math class (NN, In peer review).
+A recent study indicated severe obstacles for developing communication and mathematising dialogues in math class (NN, In peer review).

 Tentative research question:

-How do math teachers experience teaching in math class which include students that struggles with assignments?
+How do math teachers experience teaching in math classes that include students who struggle with assignments?

 Theoretical background

 This study draws on Sfards’ (1998) two metaphors of learning.
-The acquisition metaphor points to an understanding of learning where learning is to gain ownership of one or more entities through a gradual reception or acquisition through development or construction (Sfard, 1998, s.
-5), while the participation metaphor points to an understanding of learning as be involved in activities (Sfard, 1998, s.
+The acquisition metaphor refers to a situation where learning is pursued to gain ownership of one or more entities through gradual reception or acquisition through development or construction (Sfard, 1998, s.
+5), while the participation metaphor suggests an understanding of learning as being involved in activities (Sfard, 1998, s.
 6).
 In the participation metaphor, learning is considered an ongoing process in specific contexts that are culturally and linguistically embedded.
-This understanding of learning that emerges from a linguistic turn changes learning from a materialization of knowledge that the learner receives to the learner (s) where action and collaboration is in itself a knowledge production (Sfard, 1998, s.
+This understanding of learning, which emerged from a linguistic turn, has transformed learning from a materialisation of knowledge which the learner receives to learning where the learner where action and collaboration is in itself a knowledge production (Sfard, 1998, s.
 6).
-Developing dialogue in mathematics teaching requires that the math teacher can discern leaps or deviations when students are vaguely vague or implicit in his explanations, and that the mathematics teacher follows up with guidance (da Ponte & Quaresma, 2016, s.
+Developing dialogue in mathematics teaching requires the math teacher to have the ability to discern leaps or deviations when students are vague or implicit in their explanations, as well as willingness to follow up with guidance (da Ponte & Quaresma, 2016, s.
 66; Kwon, 2016, s.
 3063).
-The teacher's guidance direct students’ interaction, actions and task solutions towards student’s insight and learning of mathematical competencies.
+The teacher's guidance directs students’ interactions, actions and task solutions to help them gain insight and develop mathematical competencies.

 Method